 Having made his Bundesliga debut as a seventeen year old in January 2011, FC Schalke 04 midfielder Julian Draxler had always been seen as an excellent prospect at international level.
 However nobody expected such a meteoric rise: having been earmarked as a possible contender for a place in the 2014 FIFA World Cup, Draxler found himself being called up to the preliminary squad of twenty-seven players for the 2012 European Championship finals in Poland and the Ukraine.

-Draxler would make his debut in the first of the two final tournament warm-up fixtures against Switzerland in Basel, coming on as a sixty-second minute substitute for Lukas Podolski.
+Draxler would make his international debut in the first of the two final tournament warm-up fixtures against Switzerland in Basel, coming on as a sixty-second minute substitute for Lukas Podolski.

 19 years 2 days